 LiberaToe Pedal & Module

 D1.
-ProudAnus Envelope Filter & Fuzz (PF051)
+ProudAnus Envelope Filter & Fuzz (PF051) Limited Edition

-For those who want to get the effect of human speaking through the picking nuance, those who want fuzz with the advantages of both germanium and silicon devices, and those who want to use the envelope filter and the fuzz via two channels to use each or together, the ProudAnus Envelope Filter & Fuzz is recommended for those who want to create a diverse tones on a small pedal board using a heterogeneous dual channel effects.
+For those who want to get the effect of human speaking through picking nuances, those who want fuzz with the advantages of both germanium and silicon devices, and those who want to use the envelope filter and the fuzz via two channels to use each or together, the ProudAnus Envelope Filter & Fuzz is recommended.
+Now you can create diverse tones on a small pedal board using a heterogeneous dual-channel effects.

 D2.
-Baron Ashura Compressor & Noise Suppressor (PF061)
+Baron Ashura Compressor & Noise Suppressor (PF061) Limited Edition

 D3.
 BearAss Compressor & Fuzz (PF211)

-Bear Ass Compressor & Fuzz is a dual channel effects that integrates compressor and fuzz to an exceptional quality.
+Bear Ass Compressor & Fuzz is a dual channel effect that integrates compressor and fuzz to an exceptional quality.
 The compressor unit is ambidextrous to provide a role of sustain & boost as well, whilst maintaining the attack and creating a natural compression.
 Therefore, while the compressor works on the green channel, the sustain & boost function operates on the red channel.
-The fuzz section covers a wide range of tones from sticky to a substantial amount of outrageous thump, allowing you to change timbres just by the fingers controlling the instrument’s volume knob.
+The fuzz section covers a wide range of tones from sticky to a substantial amount of outrageous thump, allowing you to change timbres just by the fingers controlling an instrument’s volume knob.

 D4.
-Gnavatar Parallel Loop (PF141)
+Gnavatar Parallel Loop (PF141) Limited Edition

 Gnavatar Parallel Loop is a multi-functional loop and tiny mixer.
 Its basic purpose is to provide parallel synthesis between two external signals and dry signals.
-Depending on the toggle setting, two loops can be separately mixed with dry signal, or only two loops themselves are mixed in parallel, even mix of three lanes including the dry signal can done.Loop 2 is equipped with an invert toggle that reverses the phase, preventing the sound from cancelling out when parallel synthesizing between the effects of opposite phases, and also with Loop 2 dependent volume to adjust signal level to SEND 2 jack.
-The master volume is also equipped affecting entire level.
-Depending on the selection of the toggle, it can be simply used as an A / B loop function.
-As almost all functions that can be obtained from the parallel mix implementation are adopted in Gnavatar Parallel Loop, it is easy to make creative tones.
+Depending on the toggle setting, two loops can be mixed separately with dry signal, or only two loops themselves are mixed in parallel, or you even can mix three lanes including the dry signal.Loop 2 is equipped with an invert toggle that reverses the phase, preventing the sound from cancelling out when parallel synthesizing between the effects of opposite phases, and Loop 2 also has an dependent volume to adjust the signal level to the SEND 2 jack.
+The master volume also is equipped to control the entire level.
+Depending on the selection of the toggle, it can be used simply as an A / B loop function.
+As almost all functions that can be obtained from the parallel mix implementation available in the Gnavatar Parallel Loop, it is easy to make creative tones.

-* As this unit supports half-normalled send return, it also processes signal even if the return jack is only plugged in and the send jack is unplugged.
+* As this unit supports half-normalled send return, it also processes the signal evenly if the return jack is only plugged in and the send jack is unplugged.
 Even when both return and send jacks are unplugged, dry signals flow through the loop.
 The original signal may be split into two or three branches depending on the toggle setting.

 D5.
-Holy Belly Bass EQ (PF071)
+Holy Belly BassEQ (PF071)